 Signing and Notarization

 Once drafted, the deed must be signed by the grantor in the presence of a notary public to authenticate it.
-Notarization serves as a safeguard against fraud, confirming that the signature is genuine and the signatory understood the document’s implications.
+Notarization serves as a safeguard against fraud, confirming that the signature is genuine and the signatory understands the document’s implications.
 Some jurisdictions may require witnesses to the signing, providing additional verification.

 Filing and Recording